eduardocasino/k-1008-graphics-software-package/README.md

 ## Introduction

-This repository contains the sources, in their original assembly format, listings and assembled programs that came with MTU's Graphics Software Package for the K-1008 "Visable" memory card for the KIM-1.
+This repository contains the manual facsimile, the sources in their original assembly format, listings and assembled programs that came with MTU's Graphics Software Package for the K-1008 "Visable" memory card for the KIM-1.

-Please refer to the [original documentation](http://retro.hansotten.nl/6502-sbc/kim-1-manuals-and-software/kim-1-related-hardware/mtu-k-1012-k-1008/mtu-k-1008/) for usage information.

-(This is a Work In Progress, currently just the SWIRL and VMLIF programs are completed)

 ## Licensing